MehtabUppin/RBAC-_project/README.md

 - Maven.
 ## Backend Setup (Spring Boot)
-Step 1: Clone the Repository and Navigate to Backend Directory Start by cloning the repository to your local machine and navigate to the backend folder (e.g., named ojt).
+Step 1: Clone the Repository and Navigate to Backend Directory Start by cloning the repository to your local machine and navigate to the backend folder (e.g., named OJT).